 Mandelic Acid is an AHA derived from bitter almonds that exfoliates like glycolic acid but is more gentle.

 Lactic acid is an AHA derived from milk that exfoliates skin.
-Like mandelic acid, it is gentle, and as an added bonus, lactic acid is a human metabolite, so allergic reaction is less likely.
+Like mandelic acid, it is gentle, and as an added bonus, lactic acid is a human metabolite, so an allergic reaction is less likely.
+But be warned, lactic acid does have the tendency to cause extreme purging.
 Lactic acids exfoliate the skin, deep cleans pores, fades dark marks, brightens the skin and stimulates collagen production.

 Cover with the best concealer

 You still have to be out and about in the world, so what do you do to cover the skin until the dark spots are gone?
 Get a good concealer that’s what you do!
 Here are a few of my favorites.

 After using products that contain AHA’s, it is mandatory that you use sunscreen to prevent dark spots from getting darker.
 I suggest a broad spectrum sunscreen of SPF 30 or greater.
 Most foundation primers that contain SPF protection are great to use, because they have the protection you need, plus face friendly ingredients to moisturize and nourish the skin.